Is it better to book a resort or villa for a group holiday to popular family destination, Bali?

 The main Bali accommodation options include:

 - Apartments – privately owned and rented through the likes of Air BnB.
-Best for self-catering – may have access to some shared facilities.
+Best for self-catering – may have access to some shared facilities like a pool.

-- Private villas – usually come with their own yard and pool, plus staff; they can be booked through an agency, online booking company like Booking.Com or direct from owners.
+- Private villas – usually come with their own yard and pool, plus staff; they can be booked through an agency, online booking companies like Booking.Com direct from owners through platforms such as Airbnb

 - Hotels – usually fairly basic amenities, may include a pool but not much else.